UAV-Assisted Image Acquisition: 3D UAV Trajectory Design and Camera Control: System Model and Problem Formulation

 \subsection{UAV-Assisted OP Model}

 In Fig. \ref{F1}(a), we present a UAV-assisted OP model where rectangle { $A'B'C'D'$} is the camera's image plane whose coverage region on the ground is an isosceles trapezoid (i.e., { $ABCD$}).
 Points { $T'$} and { $T$} represent the centers of the image plane and GT$_k$, respectively.
 Let $[{{\bf{w}}_k^T,0}]$ in meter (m) denote the 3D coordinate of GT$_{k}$ where ${{\bf{w}}_k}\!\in\!{\mathbb{R}^{2 \times 1}}$ represents its horizontal coordinate.
 For simplicity, we assume that GT$_{k}$ is a disk with a known radius $r_k$ in\;m.
-Let ${d_{u, k}}$ denote the distance from the UAV to GT$_{k}$ in\;m, i.e., { $|T'T|$}, which is given by
+Let ${d_{u, k}}$ denote the distance from the UAV to GT$_{k}$ in\;m, i.e., { $|T'T|$}, which is given by where ${{\textbf{q}}_k}\!\in\!{\mathbb{R}^{2 \times 1}}$ and $z_k$ denote the UAV's horizontal and vertical coordinate when taking image of GT$_k$, respectively.